Oboedire

 Why we need Burqas and Mosques

 France has mandated by law the Muslim Burqa offensive to French culture.
 It is now illegal for a woman to don the traditional Muslim dress in France.
+If they are caught they must pay a fine and take a ‘cultural awareness’ class.
 We all know the uproar over the Mosque and cultural center being planned two blocks from Ground Zero in New York.

 Beyond Western sensibilities and patriotism, it is interesting to hear arguments against Muslim practice based on either so-called American Christian culture or so-called American Christian beliefs.
 Islam is not Christian.
 I am not Muslim.
 In discussion with Muslim friends we have sharp disagreements over truth and, mostly, over the identity of Jesus.